aldrinjenson/blog/content/projects/simple-stable-diffusion.md

 - Python/Streamlit(awesome framework)
 - Stable diffusion webUI by Automatic1111

-## Thoughts

-- I initially hosted the Stable-Diffusion-webUI by Automatic11111 directly in our servers.
-We made

 ## How it came to be

 1. I got admitted into Govt.
 Model Engineering College